Interfaces first: sharing and data contracts

 The data product is the interface

 A data product is an interface towards consumption.
-Everything behind the interface is implementation — and should be free to change without making customers nervous.
+Everything behind the interface is implementation, and should be free to change without making customers nervous.

-That sounds obvious, but in practice this is the difference between:
+In practice this is the difference between:

 • “we daren’t touch anything, because everything is intertwined”